Coal Exchange, London: Background

+A coal duty of 4 pence was confirmed by James I, with a duty of 8 pence more added under William III and Mary II, and an additional 1 pence added to fund the construction of the new Coal Exchange.
 By 1845, a petition was made to build a new exchange, and the City Clerk of Works, James Bunstone Bunning, produced a design, which was displayed in the form of an architectural model at the 1847 Royal Academy Summer Exhibition.
 Construction started in December 1847 and the new Coal Exchange was formally opened by Prince Albert on 30 October 1849.
 The Lord Mayor and City MP, James Duke, was made a baronet in honour of the occasion.